General

 In a joint statement, the member parties of the Collectif de l'opposition au Congo denounce a state of chaos and bankruptcy in the country, citing for example the salary arrears of the Ouesso town hall workers that go back 120 months, or 10 years (see below, Assembly) and point the finger at the mismanagement of those in power.
 Congo’s Human Development Index value in 2022 positioned the country at 149 out of 193 countries.

 On 24th April 2024, the Congolese NGO Publiez ce que vous payez (Publish What You Pay) published its 8th report on the implementation of public investment projects in the health sector for financial years 2020, 2021 and 2022.
-It condemned the poor execution of projects, estimating that between 2020 and 2023, only 2% of the 245 million euros (160 billion CFA francs) made available for projects designed to improve access to healthcare had been implemented and denounced the opacity surrounding the management of the funds.
+It condemned the poor execution of projects, estimating that between 2020 and 2023, only 2% of the 245 million euros (160 billion CFA francs) authorised to be paid for projects designed to improve access to healthcare had been implemented and denounced the opacity surrounding the management of the funds.
 Before publication, the NGO submitted a draft of the report to the government, but it did not react.

 ACTU